Come Along for the Ride: a journey through climate grief

 Climate play delivers humor and hope that are inspiring in the face of timely issues

-[Washington, DC, March 2025] Come Along for the Ride: A Journey Through Climate Grief is a timely play that opened on March 1 to a full house at the Atlas Performing Arts Center as part of their 2025 INTERSECTIONS Festival.
+[Chicago, June 2025] Come Along for the Ride: a journey through climate grief is a timely play that opened on March 1 to a full house at the Atlas Performing Arts Center as part of their 2025 INTERSECTIONS Festival.
 The play follows the lives of two women navigating life with climate anxiety.
 One character, Sophie, is a millennial woman living her best life in New York City while also dealing with the challenges of modern dating and climbing the corporate ladder.
-The other character, a pregnant Mariam, is an immigrant that traces her migration story to climate change and is terrified of the world into which she is about to bring her child.
+The other character, a pregnant Mari, is an immigrant that traces her migration story to climate change and is terrified of the world into which she is about to bring her child.

 The play follows the journey of the women as it toggles between 2024 and a dystopian 2074.